 - 1 tablespoon fresh parsley, chopped

-- Hot, cooked rice
+- Hot, steamed rice

 Peel and devein the shrimp, rinsing well.
 Pat dry with some paper towels and set aside.

 In a large skillet heat the olive oil and butter together over medium heat.
 Add the chopped onion, green bell pepper and celery and saute until tender, about 5 minutes.
-Whirl the tomatoes through the food processor until crushed, add to the veggie mixture.
+Whirl the tomatoes through the food processor just until crushed, leaving some texture; add to the veggie mixture.
 Add the salt, cayenne pepper, garlic and bay leaf and bring mixture to a boil.
 Reduce heat to medium low and simmer for about 30 minutes, or until reduced and thickened.

 Requires Adobe Reader - download it free!©Deep South Dish